 Kim K. Azzarelli is a business, philanthropic and legal advisor with significant experience in launching and leading corporate and philanthropic initiatives relating to women and girls.
-Most recently, Ms. Azzarelli has served as Senior Vice President of the Newsweek Daily Beast Company and Tina Brown Live Media where she leads strategy, partnerships, and philanthropy for Women in the World.
+Ms. Azzarelli is a Founding Partner of Seneca Point Global.
+Most recently Ms. Azzarelli has served as Senior Vice President of Tina Brown Live Media and the Newseek Daily Beast Company where she led strategy, partnerships, and philanthropy for Women in the World.
 Prior to her work at Women in the World, Ms. Azzarelli held senior legal and philanthropic roles at organizations including Goldman Sachs, where she led Goldman Sachs Gives, the billion dollar donor advised fund, advising individuals and organizations on high-impact philanthropy.
 Ms. Azzarelli has also helped launch significant brand development and philanthropic programs for Avon Products Inc., the global direct selling company, where she served as Vice President, Legal and Public Affairs and Corporate Secretary.
 Prior to joining Avon, Ms. Azzarelli worked for the law firm of Latham and Watkins where she practiced corporate and securities law, advising global companies on corporate finance, venture capital and general company representation matters.

 Ms. Azzarelli began her career at JP Morgan as a financial analyst in the private equity group and is a graduate of Cornell Law School, Cornell University and Friends Seminary in NYC where she was born and raised.
 She is the co-founder and Chair of the Avon Global Center for Women and Justice at Cornell Law School and serves on the Board of the Avon Foundation for Women.
 She also serves on the Advisory Board of Cornell Law School, the Trustee's Council of Cornell University and is a member of the President's Council for Cornell Women.
 Ms. Azzarelli serves as an adjunct professor at Cornell Law School and is an author on matters relating to women and girls, most recently co-authoring "Sustainable Development, Rule of Law and the Impact of Women Judges" with Justice Sandra Day O’Connor and "At Davos Investing in Women Emerges as a Business Strategy" with Ambassador Verveer.